 In the case of a totally upwind scheme, it is easy to extend the space $\Es$ because it is the linear space generated by the $r$ roots of \eqref{eq:eqcharac} with polynomial terms for multiplicity.
 Indeed, $\kappa(z)$ can be defined for all $z\in \overline{\U}$ by continuity of $\kappa(z)$ for $z \in \U$.
 The space $\Es$ still is of dimension $r$ and we extend the notation $K_{i,j}(z)$ for $z$ on $\S$.
 But the difficulty is to prove the continuity of $\Es$ after the extension, it follows from the existence of a K-symmetrizer and is obtained e.g. in \cite[Thm 4.3]{Coulombel11}.
 As previously observed, $K_{i,j}(z)$ is generally not continuous with respect to $z$.

 We can summarize the discussion in the following theorem.

-\begin{thrm} Under assumptions \ref{assumption:nondegenerate}, \ref{assumption:totallyupwind} and \ref{assumption:cauchystab}, the space $\Es$ is a holomorphic vector bundle over $\U$ and can be extended in a unique way as a continuous vector bundle over $\overline{\U}$. \end{thrm}
+\begin{thrm}[\cite{Coulombel11}] Under assumptions \ref{assumption:nondegenerate}, \ref{assumption:totallyupwind} and \ref{assumption:cauchystab}, the space $\Es$ is a holomorphic vector bundle over $\U$ and can be extended in a unique way as a continuous vector bundle over $\overline{\U}$. \end{thrm}

-Moreover, in the more general case where there are $p$ right points, the extension of $\Es$ is not easy because the $r$ roots that come from the inside of the unit open disk have to be selected.
-Indeed, if there is some $\kappa_0(z_0)$ on the unit circle, one have to know if the root comes from the outside or the inside of the unit disk when $z$ tends to $z_0$ from the outside.
+Moreover, in the more general case where there are $p$ right points, the extension of $\Es$ is not so easy to define because the $r$ roots that come from the inside of the unit open disk must be selected.
+Indeed, if there is some $\kappa_0(z_0)$ on the unit circle, one has to know if the root comes from the outside or the inside of the unit disk when $z$ tends to $z_0$ from the outside.
 Worse, it is possible to have a multiple root on the unit circle with some come from the inside of the unit disk and others from the outside.